-When it became obvious my eldest son was not progressing like the other boys and girls in his class, the word ‘dyslexia’ reared its head.
-I wanted to understand what this word, and its rather mighty ramifications meant.
+When it became apparent, my eldest son was not progressing like the other boys and girls in his class, the word ‘dyslexia’ reared its head.
+I wanted to understand what this word and its rather mighty ramifications meant.

 And so the search began, but rather than developing an understanding, I soon felt confused about what dyslexia was.
-Most websites were really dry, full of jargon and over-complicated descriptions.
+Most websites were dry, full of jargon and over-complicated descriptions.
 The information was gloomy and depressing, making me even more anxious about the journey ahead of us.

-So here is an explanation, using normal, everyday, non-jargon words that us mums and dads can understand!
+So here is an explanation, using standard, every day, non-jargon words that us mums and dads can understand!

-Dyslexia is a very broad term but in essence a child who is dyslexic will find learning to read, spell and write really tiring and hard.
+Dyslexia is a broad term, but in essence, a child who has dyslexia will find learning to read, spell and write tiring and hard.
 It can impact on learning maths too.

-It has nothing to do with intelligence, dyslexics simply have a different style of thinking and processing information.
-Dyslexics often have amazing skills.
+It has nothing to do with intelligence; dyslexics have a different style of thinking and processing information.
+People with dyslexia often have amazing skills.

-School values speedy reading, good spelling, and clear articulation or expression of knowledge – these are skills that take dyslexics a long time to master and so their natural ability may not be apparent.
+School values speedy reading, proper spelling, and clear articulation or expression of knowledge – these are skills that take people with dyslexia a long time to master and so their natural ability may not be apparent.

 About 1 in 10 people have dyslexia, it is genetic (not because of poor parenting), and you often find it runs in the family.

 Depending on the school, it may only be picked up as the demand for reading and writing becomes greater.
-Some people discover they are dyslexic when they are much older, for example during GCSEs, A levels or at university – Steven Spielberg was 60!
+Some people discover they have dyslexia when they are much older, for example during GCSEs, A levels or at university – Steven Spielberg was 60!

-There are six common (cognitive) abilities that are typically weak in dyslexics.
-It’s these abilities that impact how we learn to read, write and spell (although bear in mind, each dyslexic will have their own unique profile).
-Understanding these six areas will help you understand how to support your children at home.
+There are six common (cognitive) abilities that are typically weak in people with dyslexia.
+It’s these abilities that impact how we learn to read, write and spell (although bear in mind, each person with dyslexia will have their unique profile).
+Understanding these six areas will help you know how to support your children at home.